gmarmstrong/riddler-attempts/riddler-express_2022-04-15.md

 + fathering to feathering
 + fondling to foundling

-Some unusual but "standard" English words:
+Some unusual English words:
++ hire to haire
 + [beatify](https://en.wiktionary.org/wiki/beatify#English) to [beautify](https://en.wiktionary.org/wiki/beautify#English)

-Some pretty good answers up for debate:
+And some truly good answers:
 + ok to oak

-And some truly good answers:
-+ hire to haire
 + our to your

 </details>